vincent-grari/FAGTB/README.md

 # Fair Adversarial Gradient Tree Boosting

-This work has been accepted as an oral presentation at ICDM 2019. https://arxiv.org/abs/1911.05369
+This work has been accepted as an oral presentation at IEEE ICDM 2019. https://arxiv.org/abs/1911.05369

 Fair classification has become an important topic in machine learning research.